 She has to do this.

-But who is she now, the tall woman with the short black hair and the uneasy eyes?
+But who will she say she is now, the tall woman with the short black hair and the uneasy eyes?
 A single mother, sure, someone with nowhere to go, no skills to market.
 The closer to the truth, the better — and this is closer to the truth than is comfortable.
 She’s never held a conventional job, has nothing to put on a resume.
 She daren’t use her credit cards, even if they haven’t been canceled.
 She doesn’t even want to use her driver’s license, her social security card.
 They are all ways that she can be tracked, can be trapped.

 How is she going to protect her son?
 He’s only six, an unwilling party to her deceit.
 How can she explain this to him without destroying his world?
 How will she get him what he needs to grow up healthy and happy?
+Russ Derleth was the only father he’d ever known.
+How will she explain that Lucas will never see him again?

 She sighs at all these questions that she has no answers for yet, bundles up their expensive clothes, the stained towels, and her hair to be thrown in two or three different dumpsters, and turns off the bathroom light.
 They’ll buy another set of bus tickets to a random destination in the morning, after a breakfast of stale Pop-Tarts.